ysharma1126/EAD_Attack/README.md

 Adversarial Training
 -------------------------------------

-Adversarially train MNIST models by augmenting the training set with L2, EAD(L1), EAD(EN), L2+EAD(L1), and L2+EAD(EN)-based examples, respectively
+Adversarially train MNIST models by augmenting the training set with L2, EAD(L1), EAD(EN), L2+EAD(L1), and L2+EAD(EN)-based examples, respectively.
+This will use the provided numpy save files in the train directory.

 ```
 python3 train_models.py -d mnist -a
 ```

-This will use the provided numpy save files in the train directory.
 Generate and save your own training set examples for use in adversarial training (ex - L1-oriented attack)

 ```